tpayne/kubernetes-examples/YAML/Azure/AGIC/Redirection/README.md

 Notes
 -----
 - These scripts are only for demo purposes and have not been thoroughly vetted for production use
+- The syntax for the controllers given in the Azure documentation and samples is incorrect.
+It uses the beta IC syntax which is no longer supported.
+Please use the correct v1 syntax.
+See this repo for the correct usage
 - https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/application-gateway/redirect-internal-site-cli.md#:~:text=You%20can%20use%20az%20network%20public-ip%20show%20to,may%20change%20when%20the%20application%20gateway%20is%20restarted.
 - https://github.com/jenkinsci/helm-charts
 - https://github.com/Azure/application-gateway-kubernetes-ingress/blob/master/docs/tutorials/tutorial.e2e-ssl.md